allenwest24/NU-AIR/README.md

 # NU-AIR.py
-The NU And Improved Registration script for Northeastern University.
+The NU And Improved Registration application for Northeastern University.

 ### Story Time:
 This application is designed to fix a major flaw in my Unversity's course registration system.
 Registering for classes is one of